Wang Laboratories: Going after IBM

-An Wang felt a personal sense of rivalry with IBM, partly due to heavy-handed treatment by IBM in 1955–56 over the rights to his magnetic-core patents (this encounter formed the subject of a long chapter in Wang's own book, Lessons).
+An Wang felt a personal sense of rivalry with IBM, partly due to heavy-handed treatment by IBM in 1955 to 1956 over the rights to his magnetic-core patents (this encounter formed the subject of a long chapter in Wang's own book, Lessons).
 According to Charles C. Kenney, "Jack Connors remembers being in Wang's office one day when the Doctor pulled out a chart on which he had plotted Wang's growth and projected that Wang Laboratories would overtake IBM sometime in the middle of the 1990s.
 'He had kept it a long time,' says Connors.
 'And he believed it.'"

 Wang was one of the first computer companies to advertise on television and the first to run an ad during the Super Bowl in 1978.
 Their first ad literally cast Wang Laboratories as David and IBM as Goliath, several years before the famous 1984 Apple Computer ad.
 A later ad depicted Wang Laboratories as a helicopter gunship taking aim at IBM.

 Wang wanted to compete against IBM as a computer company, selling to management information system departments.
 The calculators, word processing systems, and OIS were sold into individual departments, bypassing the corporate data-processing decision-makers.
 The chapter in Wang's book dealing with them shows that he saw them as "a beachhead in the Fortune 1000."
 The Wang VS was Wang's entry into IT departments.
 In his book, An Wang notes that, to sell the VS, "we aggressively recruited salesmen with strong backgrounds in data processing ... who had experience dealing with MIS executives, and who knew their way around Fortune 1000 companies."
 As the VS took hold, the word processor and OIS lines were phased out.
 The word processing software continued, in the form of a loadable-microcode environment that allowed VS workstations to take on the behavior of traditional Wang WP terminals to operate with the VS and use it as a document server.